rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

+There was a recent update (that is hopefully the most recent update) on June 4, 2024.
 # 0: Terms & Conditions
 Disclaimer: As of January 5, 2024, I am a high school student making this discord bot for fun.
 I am *not* a lawyer.
 If you want legal advice, please ask a real lawyer.